 Check out some tips and recommendations regarding filter placement here.

-STEP 2 - Define Traffic Movements, Events, Scenarios
+STEP 3 - Define Traffic Movements, Events, Scenarios

 The most common way to describe traffic behavior on the scene is by defining the traffic movements.
 Movements allow you to filter traffic objects that are driving the selected path.
 That is a necessary baseline for all kinds of analyses, from traffic volume counting to advanced analyses of travel time, saturation flows and more.

 A movement can be created for a single line or zone or for a path consisting of multiple line or zone crossings, depending on your needs.

-Example below filters traffic objects (trajectories) that were crossing the line North, then the Approach zone and then the line West in that specific order.
+The example below filters traffic objects (trajectories) that were crossing the line North, then the Approach zone and then the line West in that specific order.
 For more information, click below and read the full article describing traffic movements in detail.

 Picture 2: Example of a movement crossing 2 lines and a zone

 The second option for defining specific traffic behavior conditions is using Events.
-Events allow you to create advanced conditions to your filters and scenarios (e.g. filter traffic objects by occupancy time in a zone, filter only the vehicles that stopped in the area).
+Events allow you to create advanced conditions for your filters and scenarios (e.g. filter traffic objects by occupancy time in a zone, filter only the vehicles that stopped in the area).

 Example below filters traffic objects that were staying in the middle of the intersection (zone5) for 5 to 35 seconds.
 For more information, click below and read the full article describing events in detail.

 The third option for defining the traffic behavior is to create a traffic scenario that allows for combining various movements and events into complex conditions.
 Scenarios use simple logic operators AND, OR, THEN, and NOT.
-With this tool you can easily filter the traffic trajectories for the most complex traffic situations you can think of.
+With this tool, you can easily filter the traffic trajectories for the most complex traffic situations you can think of.

-Example below filters traffic objects that followed one of the defined traffic movements AND were occupying the middle of the intersection for more than 15 seconds.
+The example below filters traffic objects that followed one of the defined traffic movements AND were occupying the middle of the intersection for more than 15 seconds.
 For more information, click below and read the full article describing traffic scenarios in detail.

-STEP 3: Getting the traffic data reports
+STEP 4: Getting the traffic data reports

-Finally to analyze the traffic data defined by your movements, events or scenarios, you can create appropriate widgets on the Analyze page or reports for desired movements using the Report Builder.
+Finally, to analyze the traffic data defined by your movements, events or scenarios, you can create appropriate widgets on the ‘Analyze data’ page or reports for desired movements using the ‘Traffic exports’ page.